Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/TreeEngine.rst

     +------------+-----------+------+-------+-----------------------+-------------+----------+----------------------+-----------------------+------------+-----------------------+---------+--------+

-the benchmarks include 2 parts: TreeSwaptionEngine based on different Rate Model, different Instrument based on HullWhite Rate Model.
+The benchmarks include two parts: TreeSwaptionEngine based on different Rate Model, different Instrument based on HullWhite Rate Model.
-Baseline is Quantlib, a Widely Used C++ Open Source Library, running on platform with 2 Intel(R) Xeon(R) CPU E5-2667 v3 @3.200GHz, 8 cores per procssor and 2 threads per core.
+Baseline is Quantlib, a Widely Used C++ Open Source Library, running on platform with 2 Intel(R) Xeon(R) CPU E5-2667 v3 @3.200GHz, eight cores per processor and two threads per core.

 TreeSwaptionEngine
 ------------------
-The performance of the TreeSwaptionEngine based on HullWhite and other different rate models are shown in the table below.
+The performance of the TreeSwaptionEngine based on HullWhite and other different rate models are shown in the following table.

 .. _tab_TreeSwaptionEngine_Execution_Time: